dubmix/42-push-swap/README.md

 ## Allowed operations

-> <i>The following commands are available at your hand:
+> The following commands are available at your hand:
 > - `sa` (swap a): Swaps the first 2 elements at the top of stack a
 > - `sb` (swap b): Swaps the first 2 elements at the top of stack b
 > - `ss` : sa and sb simultaneously